 Existing business entities

-Generally speaking, the antitrust agencies have expressed a preference for the divestiture of an existing business.
+In general, the antitrust agencies have expressed a preference for the divestiture of an existing business.
 Enforcers ‘favor the divestiture of an existing business entity that has already demonstrated its ability to compete in the relevant market’.
-This is because ‘[a]n existing business entity provides current and potential customers with a track record they can evaluate to assure themselves that the unit will continue to be a reliable provider of the relevant products.’
+This is because an existing business entity ‘provides current and potential customers with a track record they can evaluate to assure themselves that the unit will continue to be a reliable provider of the relevant products’.
 As the FTC further explains:

 The divestiture of an entire business (that is, an on-going, stand-alone, autonomous business, and which may include assets relating to operations in other markets) of either the acquired or acquiring firm relating to the markets in which there is a concern about anticompetitive effects, is most likely to maintain or restore competition in the relevant market, and thus will usually be an acceptable divestiture package.